raunofreiberg/interfaces/README.md

 - Font weights below 400 should not be used
 - Medium sized headings generally look best with a font weight between 500-600
 - Adjust values fluidly by using CSS [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp), e.g. `clamp(48px, 5vw, 72px)` for the `font-size` of a heading
+- Tabular figures should be used in lists where making comparisons between numbers are important, or layout shifts are undesirable, like in timers

 ## Motion